-These breathing flows are good to use as a warm-up, but can also be an effective active rest in between sets, or as a cool-down to help counteract the rib cage compression that can occur with heavier weight training.
+These breathing flows are good to use as a warm-up, but can also be an effective active rest in between sets, or as a gentle stretch at the end of a workout to help counteract the rib cage compression that can occur with heavier weight training.
 Even if your clients don’t seem to struggle with breathing, these are still great flows that can help relieve tension and simply make your clients feel better!

 Want More Moves?